20c/vaping/docs/config.md

 The `probes` section is a list defining input sections.
 It must define at least `type` which may refer directly to a plugin type, or to a config defined type.

+## Custom Layouts

+It is possible for you to add / edit your layouts, for more information see graphsrv's documentation on the subject at https://graphsrv.readthedocs.io/en/latest/custom/#layout